G-Seaford/HetSys-Peer-UQ/README.md

 - `*.dat`: ONETEP input file.
 - `*.out`: ONETEP output file containing the grand-canonical free-energy for the vacuum and solvated systems.
 - `*0.onetep`: ONETEP log file for the GC-eDFT run (contains all other properties like forces).
-- `*0.val_bands`: File containing the solvated eigenenergies for DoS calculations.
+- `*0.val_bands`: File containing the solvated eigenenergies for DoS calculations in Hartree.
-- `*0_vacuum.val_bands`: File containing vacuum eigenenergies for DoS calculations.
+- `*0_vacuum.val_bands`: File containing vacuum eigenenergies for DoS calculations in Hartree.
 - `*0.xyz`: Structure Geometry

 ##### Figures Subdirectory: